-This article discusses what the blinking or flashing light on your dashboard signifies and what the possible causes for your 4 wheel drive to not engage.
-Strangely enough, this is a fairly common occurrence on most makes of 4 wheel drives but is not really a complex problem to troubleshoot.
+Is your 4-wheel drive light blinking & not engaging?
+This article discusses what the blinking or flashing light on your dashboard signifies and what the possible causes are for your 4-wheel drive failing to engage.
+I found this is a relatively common occurrence on many makes of 4-wheel drives but it’s not a complicated problem to troubleshoot.

-First, let me relate a short experience.
-About two weeks prior to me writing this article I went 4 wheel driving with a few mates up in the mountains.
-Before we headed off to do the actual 4WD trail, we decided to test out this off-road playground with a few obstacles to get the guys warmed up a bit and test that all our 4 wheel drives are in good working order, diff lockers and all.
+First, let me relate a quick personal experience.
+About two weeks before my writing this article I went 4- 4-wheel driving with a few mates.
+Before we headed off to do the actual 4×4 trail, we decided to test out this off-road playground with a few interesting obstacles just to get the guys warmed up a bit and to ensure that all our 4x4s were in good working order, lockers, and all.

-Everything as going fine until my mates very capable 4×4 failed to clear an obstacle I cruised over with ease.
-Now, the reason I thought this was odd was that his 4WD was kitted with a suspension upgrade and bigger tires and it has low range with diff lockers.
+Everything was going fine until one mate’s very capable 4×4 failed to clear an obstacle that I had cruised over with ease.
+Now, the reason I thought this was odd was that his 4WD was well-kitted with a full suspension, tires, lockers, etc. A very capable rig.

-He then signaled to me to come to have a look since his truck was behaving strangely.
-Low and behold the 4 wheel drive light was simply flashing on his dashboard.
+He then signaled to me to come to have a look since his truck was behaving rather strangely.
+Lo and behold the 4-wheel drive light was just flashing on his dashboard.
 What was wrong?
-He’s 4WD failed to engage properly!
+His 4WD failed to engage properly!
 But why?

 Let’s look at a few of the usual suspects.

 Fast forward a few decades and, enter the Actuator.
-The actuator is a component found mostly on modern four wheel drives and is designed to electronically engage 4 wheel drive.
-It accomplishes this by means of a small electric motor bolted onto the transfer case that shifts a pin in place to lock the center transfer differential.
+The actuator is a component found mostly on modern four-wheel drives and is designed to electronically engage 4 wheel drive on the fly.
+It does this by employing a small electric motor mounted to the transfer case that shifts a pin in place to lock the center transfer differential.

-The actuator allows you to shift from 2WD to 4WD on the fly and back to 2WD without stopping and can be engaged and disengaged by means of a switch inside the cabin, usually on the dashboard.
-The actuator can be activated electrically or with the use of an air vacuum system.
-The beauty of this device is that negates the need for the driver to stop the vehicle, having to get out, to manually engage the vehicle into four-wheel mode by locking wheel hubs.
+The actuator allows you to shift from 2WD to 4WD on the fly and back to 2WD without stopping the truck and can be engaged and disengaged using a switch inside the cabin, usually on the dashboard.
+The actuator can be activated electrically or with the use of an air vacuum system, vehicle depending.
+The beauty of this device is that negates the need for the driver to stop the vehicle, having to get out, to manually engage the vehicle into 4WD mode by locking wheel hubs.
 Hooray for technology!!!!

-So now that we know the function of the actuator, it makes sense that when you press the 4WD or 4H button on your dashboard, and the 4WD light just flashes, that the possible cause could be the actuator motor, internal gears inside the motor or the actuator electronic module.
+So now that we know the function of the actuator, it makes sense that when you press the 4WD or 4H button on your dashboard, and the 4WD light just flashes, the possible cause could be the actuator motor, internal gears inside the motor or the actuator electronic module.
+You can purchase a new actuator for selected Ram Models here (Amazon) Alternatively, this Dorman 600-202 4WD Actuator is compatible with select Dodge / Jeep Models.

 The Rear Diff Locker

-This is another culprit that could result in a flashing 4WD signal on the dashboard.
-This signal might be red in color instead of orange.
-This happens when you are in 4WD 4Lo (Low range) mode and you want to engage the rear diff locker.
-The rear diff locker also uses a type of electric actuator to engage the locker inside the differential.
-The rear locker is used under challenging off-road situations where you require maximum traction on as many wheels as possible.
+This is another culprit that could result in a flashing 4WD locker signal on the dashboard.
+This signal might be flashing red instead of solid orange/amber.
+This happens when you are in 4WD 4Lo (Low range) mode and you want to engage the front or rear diff locker.
+These differential lockers use a type of electric actuator/motor to engage the locker inside the differential.
+Front and rear lockers should only be used under very challenging off-road situations where you require maximum traction and torque on as many wheels as possible.

 So this could be a second possible culprit as to why you are seeing a 4WD light blinking on your dashboard.
-Sometimes the locker motor gets jammed due to grime, mud or lack of lubrication and it takes longer than usual to engage.
+Sometimes the electric locker motor gets jammed due to grime, mud, or lack of lubrication and it takes longer than usual to engage.
 Try driving forward and backing up a few times to assist it to activate.
 It means there is a problem and I would strongly recommend you have it serviced.
+Alternatively, if you are a DIY type then I would recommend investing in a good Dielectric contact cleaner and tune-up grease (Amazon) that cleans, protects, lubricates, and improves conductivity.
+It also reduces intermittent connections, arcing, and RFI as well as wear and abrasion.

 What does the 4WD light on the Dashboard signal?